-- The Erlking, the wyldfae lord of goblins from The Dresden Files wears a helmet adorned with a massive brace of antlers.
+The Erlking, the wyldfae lord of goblins from The Dresden Files wears a helmet adorned with a massive brace of antlers.

-- In Lammas Night by Katherine Kurtz, the coven's male leader wears a horned crown for rituals, to symbolize the Horned God.
+> - In Lammas Night by Katherine Kurtz, the coven's male leader wears a horned crown for rituals, to symbolize the Horned God.
 Religious authority rather than secular/noble, but it might be close enough

-- In A Song of Ice and Fire Renly Baratheon's helmet has golden antlers, referencing the stag that is the sigil of his house.
+> - In A Song of Ice and Fire Renly Baratheon's helmet has golden antlers, referencing the stag that is the sigil of his house.

-- Game of Thrones, House Baratheon is the royal house at the time the series begins.
+> - In Game of Thrones, House Baratheon is the royal house at the time the series begins.
 Baratheon kings tend to wear crowns referencing the stag of their heraldry.
 Examples include Robert, Joffrey and Renly (pictured).
-After the death of his eldest brother Robert, he declares himself the rightful king, ahead of his "nephew" Joffrey and older brother Stannis.
+After the death of his eldest brother Robert, Renly declares himself the rightful king, ahead of his "nephew" Joffrey and older brother Stannis.
 Renly's antler crown is a valuable means to create an image of legitimacy.

-- The Crown of Horns in the Forgotten Realms setting.
+> - The Crown of Horns in the Forgotten Realms setting.
 An artifact from the ancient magocracy of Netheril that was enchanted by then-god of death Myrkul, it consists of a silver circlet ringed by four bone horns.
 A thorough Artifact of Doom, as it holds what's left of Myrkul following his death in the Time of Troubles and tends to drive the wearer to evil (or insane in Laeral Silverhand's case).